Get insider access

 Build Quality

-The Raycon Fitness Earbuds have a good build quality.
-They're mostly made of plastic and feel like they should survive accidental drops or falls without taking too much damage.
-They come with a few accessories like a lanyard and carabiner that you can attach to the case.
-Unlike the Raycon E55 Truly Wireless, they're also certified IPX7 for water resistance, which offers protection against immersion in water.
+The Raycon Fitness Earbuds have good build quality.
+They're mostly made of plastic and feel like they'll survive accidental drops or falls without breaking.
+They come with a few accessories, including a lanyard and carabiner that you can attach to the case.
+Unlike the Raycon E55 Truly Wireless, they're also certified IPX7 for resistance against being immersed in water.
 However, the fins and tips seem like they could rip over time.

 8.0